PathaSnehith/Talentflow/README.md

 All data persists in browser's IndexedDB and survives page refreshes.

-## 🔧 Technical Decisions
+## 🔧 Technical decisions (short version)

-### Why These Technologies?

 **React (JavaScript)**
-- Matches assignment requirement to use React without TypeScript
+- Matches the assignment (React without TypeScript)
-- Simple setup and faster iteration for a front‑end–only demo
+- Simple setup for a front‑end–only demo
-- Large ecosystem and community support
+- Big ecosystem and community

 **Zustand**
 - Minimal boilerplate compared to Redux